- Booster Gold

 If there was previously any doubt, Dan Jurgens confirms in the letter column that, "Booster is DC's first post-Crisis character and was not involved in the Crisis or multi-verse in any way."

 Boosterrific Review: After quickly recapping the events that led to the current situation, Booster Gold runs the hero's gamut through the high-tech underground fun-house lair of a classic super villain.
 Booster faces everything one would expect from a cliched comic book criminal: legions of frogsuit-wearing henchmen, genetically modified guards, corridors of incredibly complex booby traps, and former allies turned traitor.
 While it sounds like a cliche, it reads like fun, thanks mainly to Dan Jurgens' pacing and, of course, Booster Gold's charm.
-A very solid end to a the first years' worth of Booster Gold stories.
+A very solid end to the first year of Booster Gold stories.

 Boosterrific Rating: Boosterrific!